 The Attack on France

-In November of 1942, the Italian armies again invaded southeastern France and Corsica.
-From the next month Italian military government had been established on the east side of Rhone River.
-This continued until September when Italy decided to quit the war.
+In November 1942, the Italian army invaded again South-eastern France and Corsica.
+From the following month, an Italian military government was established on the east side of Rhone River.
+This continued until September when Italy decided to quit the war against France.

-Italy never experienced any achievements in North Africa from the time it began its invasions.
+Italy never really experienced any achievements in North Africa.
 Within a week of declaring war in 1940, the British had seized Fort Capuzzo in Libya.
-During the entire time that Italian troops had been fighting in North Africa, it experienced several set backs and had to ask for help from the German forces.
+Throughout its permanence on North African soil, the Italian army experienced several sets back and numerous logistic issues, often solved only by the intervention of better equipped and better lead German troops.

 Battle of Britain

-All of the equipment used by the Italian government, including outdated biplane fighters, could not match to the ones used by Britain or Germany.
+All of the equipment used by the Italian Air Corps was obsolete and could not match to that of Britain or Germany.
 Due to this, Italy did not gain much success during the battle.

-Along with several other well known battles in 1940, the Italians also started their East Africa campaign in June.
-The front had been opened from their colonies in East Africa: Eritrea, Somaliland and Ethiopia.
-Like it had been in Egypt, the Italian forces joined hands with the native army and outnumbered the British troops.
-However, Italian East Africa had been quite far away from the mainland.
-This resulted in the forces being cut off from their supply.
-This only resulted in severely limiting the operations in the region.
+Along with several other well known battles in 1940, the Italians also started their East African campaign in June.
+The front had been opened from their colonies in East Africa: Eritrea, Somalia and Ethiopia.
+Like in Egypt, the Italian forces joined hands with the native army and outnumbered the British troops.
+However, Italian East Africa was far away from the mainland: this resulted in the forces being cut off from their supply, causing the ultimate halting of operations in the area.

-During the early East Africa attacks, two different methods had been adopted.
-The direction of Kenya as well as towards Sudan had been used.
-Later, in August the Italian troops advanced into Somaliland, once owned by the British.
-After a few casualties, the British troops were evacuated from the region by the Italian forces.
+During the early East African attacks, two different methods were adopted: first, attacks were held both towards Kenya and Sudan.
+Later, in August, Italian troops advanced in Somalia, a land once owned by the British.
+After a few casualties, British troops were evacuated from the region by the Italian forces.

-Even before Italy declared war, Mussolini had been taken by Albania and his eyes set on the land.
-At the beginning of 1939, while the other countries were only focused on Hitler's advances on Czechoslovakia, Italian troops attacked Albania in April 1939.
-Though there were strong resistances from the natives, Italy was able to quickly take control of Albania.
+Even before Italy declared war, Mussolini had shown great interest to the lands of Albania.
+At the beginning of 1939, while the other countries were only focused on Hitler’s advances on Czechoslovakia, Italian troops attacked Albania in April.
+In spite of a strenous resistance from the natives, Italy was able to quickly take control of the country.

 Invasions of Italy

 In July 1943, the British and American troops joined hands and attacked Sicily in an operation known as Operation Husky.
-The German troops again took to the cause and helped Italy defend the attacks.
-Though they lost Sicily to the allies, they did succeed in sending a large number of Italian and German forces to safety from Sicily to the mainland.
+The German troops took up the cause and helped Italy defend the attacks.
+Though they lost Sicily to the allies, they did succeed in sending a large number of Italian and German forces to safety from Sicily onto the mainland.

-Later that same month, an air raid on Rome caused havoc in the city, provoking destruction on military as well as the military installations and monuments.
-With these attacks, the support that Italy had been getting in the war from its people soon diminished.
-In July 1943, the Italian dictator Mussolini had been ousted by the Grand Council of Fascism.
-The new government which had been led jointly by the popular King, Victor Emmanuel III and Pietro Badoglio, took over the power, after having abandoned, however, the capital.
+Later that same month, an air raid on Rome caused havoc in the city, provoking destruction on military as well as civil and historical sites.
+With these attacks, the people of Italy, demoralised and hungry, felt less and less to support the war effort of their country.
+In July 1943, the Italian dictator Mussolini was ousted by the Grand Council of Fascism.
+The new government, which had been led jointly by the popular King, Victor Emmanuel III and Pietro Badoglio, took over the power, after having abandoned, however, the capital.

-The Royal Italian government based in Puglia (not to be mistaken with the Fascist Republic of Salò ruling the North of the country) soon began secret negotiations with the allies in secret in order to bring an end to the war.
+The Royal Italian government based in Puglia (not to be mistaken with the Fascist Republic of Salò ruling the North of the country) soon began secret negotiations with the allies to bring an end to the war.
 This was mostly dedided because of the dire situation of Italian population and because of the achieved awareness the army was not in a state fit to fight a war.
-In September 1943 an armistice had been secretly signed between Italy and the allies at the Fairfield Camp located in Sicily.
+In September 1943 an armistice was secretly signed between Italy and the allies at the Fairfield Camp located in Sicily.
 This had been announced a few days later.
 By this time the allies were already in mainland Italy.

-Winston Churchill had always regarded southern European countries to be quite weak in the continent.
-During the First World War, he had advocated in favor of the Dardanelles operation and then later in the Second World War he had advocated the Balkans to be the main operation area.
+Winston Churchill had always regarded southern European countries to be military and politically weak: during the First World War, he advocated in favor of the Dardanelles operation and then later, during the Second World War he supported the idea of creating a main operative area in the Balkans.
 Churchill had called Italy the soft underbelly of the continent and had therefore decided to invade the country.

-However, Italy did not prove to be an easy target for the forces.
+However, Italy proved not to be an easy target for the forces.
 Due to the rugged mountain terrain the Italian troops had excellent positions for defense; however, it did ignore the advantage that the allies had in terms of mechanized and motorized weapons and units.

 The final victory of the allies over the axis in Italy did not happen until the spring of 1945.
-This happened when the allies had crossed the Gothic line.
-This resulted in the German forces, which had been in Italy, to surrender.
-With the German forces surrendering after all these years, the Second Word War finally ended for Italy.
+This happened when the allies had crossed the Gothic Line.
+This resulted in the surrender of all German forces on Italian soil.
+With this, the Second Word War finally ended for Italy.